 Coronavirus information and advice for our patients and visitors

-We ask that all patients attend their appointments on their own – if you need someone with you for additional support please let us know.
+We also ask that all patients attend their appointments on their own if they can.
+If you need someone with you for additional support please let us know.

 Thank you for helping us to keep everyone safe.

 Please do not come to the hospital if you have tested positive for COVID, are self-isolating, or have any COVID symptoms.
 Instead contact the number on your letter and we will rearrange your appointment for you.